-This chapter from our chairman Dr. Stephen D. Mumford’s seminal book, The Life and Death of NSSM 200: How the Destruction of Political Will Doomed a U.S. Population Policy (1996), examines why American Catholics are not conforming to papal teachings – with many leaving the Church and becoming Protestants.
-The book is available at Kindle here, and is available to read for free here.
+This chapter from our Chairman Dr. Stephen D. Mumford’s seminal book, The Life and Death of NSSM 200: How the Destruction of Political Will Doomed a U.S. Population Policy (1996) examines why American Catholics are not conforming to papal teachings – with many leaving the Church and becoming Protestants.
+The book is available at Kindle here and to read for free here.

 Chapter 13: Defection of the Faithful

 There is conclusive evidence that most American Catholics are ignoring many Church teachings, in particular those related to sex.
 Many Catholics have assessed information on their own and determined that the Vatican positions on population growth control and immigration are untenable, and have distanced themselves from the Church.
 They have determined that their personal and national security are threatened by the unprecedented population growth just as many other Americans have.
 But none has had available to them the extensive information possessed by Father Arthur McCormack, when he wrote a lengthy article for the November 6, 1982 issue of the Catholic newspaper, The Tablet (London).

 Father Arthur McCormack was the Vatican consultant to the UN on population for 23 years until 1979 when he was replaced by Bishop James McHugh of New Jersey.
 He was probably the most knowledgeable man on the subject of population in the Catholic Church.
 McCormack’s attack on the Vatican is the sharpest made to date on this topic.
 Given the forcefulness of his words, one must suspect that the Vatican and McCormack had access to a copy of NSSM 200.
 In his article for The Tablet, Father McCormack